UC San Diego

 • Several departments are usually involved; final costs and paperwork from all parties must be submitted to Risk Management before the claim can be processed.

-8. Wait for approval before disposing of damaged property.
+8. Get approval before disposing of damaged property.

 For more information, contact EH&S Risk Management, (858) 534-2454.